forforksake/android_kernel_samsung_a145p/README.md

-# a145p-T

-git clone git@github.com:physwizz/a145p-T.git

-./build_kernel.sh
+Based on physwizz a145p-T kernel.